A Plant-Based Diet: the Solution to … well, a lot of things

 The White Meat:

-Beyond Meat Chicken Strips are offered in a few different flavors.
+Beyond Meat Chicken Strips have a few different flavors.
 If I had to compare it to chicken, I would say that the texture is a bit more dense, but it pretty much absorbs any flavor you put on it (just like chicken).
 My favorite is the Southwest Style because I don’t have to season it very much.
 These also make a great Chick’n Salad.

 When it comes to chicken or turkey alternatives, Quorn is the hands-down winner.
 Their products are made from Mycoprotein and are the closest thing you’ll get to actual white meat in terms of texture and taste (Not all of their products are vegan; some contain egg whites, and others contain gluten, so it’s important to keep that in mind if either of those are no-go’s for you).